bansallab/asnr/Networks/Aves/hens_dominance_weighted/Readme.md

 Data collection technique|mn/unspecified
 Interaction type|dominance
 Edge weight type|frequency
-Time span of data collection|Not specified
+Total duration of data collection|Not specified
-Time resolution of data collection|Not specified **Citation**: Guhl, A. M. "Social behavior of the domestic <br> fowl."
+Time resolution of data collection (within a day)|Not specified Time span of data collection (within a day)|Not specified **Citation**: Guhl, A. M. "Social behavior of the domestic <br> fowl."
 Transactions of the Kansas Academy of <br> Science (1903-) 71.3 (1968): 379-384.